-The thermal ice growth model is highly dependent on the freezing temperature of the saline water, $T{\rm f}$ .
-The freezing temperature of the saline water will however vary based on the salinity of the sea water.
+The thermal ice growth model is highly dependent on the freezing temperature of the saline water, $T{\rm f}$.
+The freezing temperature of the saline water will however vary based on the salinity of the seawater.
 In the inner Danish waters, the salinity of the seawater varies with the eastbound inflow of saline water from the North Sea and the westbound outflow of less saline water from the Baltic Sea.
 As this flow is to some extent affected by the changing seasons, the freezing temperature for the saline water is determined by the use of data from the winter periods only.
-The salinity at the HS site is available in the hindcast data of [HCCUDATA].
-However, this data suggests a salinity level significantly higher than other sources, which for the purpose of establishing the freezing temperature for saline water, will be non-conservative.
-Instead, the modelled salinity included in the dataset of [CMEMS] is used.
+The salinity at the KFII site is available in the modelled salinity included in the dataset of [CMEMS].
 The modelled salinity between 2006 and 2016 from this dataset is depicted in Figure 4-5.

-Figure 4-5: Salinity of the HS site from the modelled dataset of [CMEMS].
-The individual winters from January to March are marked by unique colours.
+Figure 4-5: Salinity of the KFII site from the modelled dataset of [CMEMS].
+The individual winters, including months January to March, are marked by unique colours.
 The 25% lower quantile of the modelled salinity is marked with a horizontal red line for each winter.
-As a conservative measure, the salinity level of 14 ppt is selected for use in the thermal ice growth model.
+As a conservative measure, the salinity level of 7 ppt is selected for use in the thermal ice growth model.

 By the use of Eq.
-D.1 in [IEC6131], the freezing temperature of the saline water of the HS site is determined to $T{\rm f}$ = -0.76°C. The upper SST limit for when the ice can thermally grow, $T{\rm f,lim}$ , is chosen by adding +0.5°C to $T{\rm f}$ resulting in a value of -0.26°C. This is done as a conservative choice to account for measuring accuracy.
-This means that any potential ice growth for timestamps where $T_w > T{\rm f,lim}$ is disregarded for all winters.
+D.1 in [IEC6131], the freezing temperature of the saline water of the KFII site is determined to $T{\rm f}$ = -0.38°C. The upper SST limit for when the ice can thermally grow, $T{\rm f,lim}$, is chosen by adding +0.5°C to $T{\rm f}$ resulting in a value of 0.12°C. This is done as a conservative choice to account for measuring inaccuracy.
+This means that any potential ice growth for timestamps where $T{\rm w} > T{\rm f,lim}$ is disregarded for all winters.